Monotone solutions for mean field games master equations : continuous state space and common noise: First order master equations with common noise

 Following \citep{bertucci2019some}, the addition of several terms modeling common jumps does not raise any particular issue and can be treated in a similar way.
 By doing so, we are able to obtain higher order asymptotic terms in the master equation as we now explain.
 Let us define $\mathcal{T}_+(m)$ the image measure of $m$ by $ Id + \lambda^{-1/2}\tilde{B}$ and $\mathcal{T}_-(m)$ the image measure of $m$ by $ Id - \lambda^{-1/2}\tilde{B}$.
 In such a situation, we can remark the following asymptotic

 where $D^2_{mm} := D_m(D_mU)$.
 This gives us another way to derive the master equation with common noise studied in \citep{cardaliaguet2019master}, which is written below as equation \eqref{me2}.
-Indeed to recover \eqref{me2}, one has to sum such terms as in \eqref{asymptotic2} for the constant maps $\tilde{B}(y) = (0,...,0,\sqrt{\beta},0,...0)$ where the $\sqrt{\beta}$ varies from position $i = 1$ to $i= d$.
+Indeed to recover \eqref{me2}, one has to sum such terms as in \eqref{asymptotic2} for the constant maps $\tilde{B}_i(y) = (0,...,0,\sqrt{\beta}y_i,0,...0)$ for $i = 1$ to $i= d$.
 Even though the proper study of such an asymptotic is not the subject of this paper (and thus we do not it here), we believe that such an approach can be insightful in many ways for the study of \eqref{me2}.
-Moreover this justifies in some sense the generality of the noise of the form of Section \ref{sec:commonjumps}.
+Moreover this justifies in some sense the generality of the noise studied in Section \ref{sec:commonjumps}.